altayer-digital/ATGValidator/README.md

 * required: `shorterThanMinimumLength`

 #### StringRegexRule
 This rule allows you to perform regular expression matching on strings.
-You can pass in to whether to trim white spaces optionally.
+You can optionally pass in whether to trim white spaces.
 ```swift
 let regexRule = StringRegexRule(regex: "^[0-9]*$")
 let emailRule = StringRegexRule.email